 “Once these pictures are collected, a typical deep learning system has a training regimen that, when fed a good quantity and variety of data, trains a model that ends up being really good at coming up with precise, low error, confident classifications,” said Gorchet.

 Of course, if the line switches to a different part or product, the data collection, training, and deployment must be conducted again to develop a new model.

 To streamline this process, a new type of DNN is being explored for industrial quality inspections.
-These DNNs are known as “continual” or “lifelong” learning DNNs.
-These DNNs, according to Gorchet, separate feature training and rule training to add new rule information on the fly.
+These DNNs are known as “continual” or “lifelong” learning DNNs (L-DNNs).
+These L-DNNs, according to Gorchet, separate feature training and rule training to add new rule information on the fly.